kenjibailly/Galaxy-Cowboy/README.md

 ## 🕹️Features

 🌟 Create polls up to 10 possible answers.

 🌟 Create timed polls up to a week.

 🌟 See the results of a poll as a percentage.

-🌟 Create (timed) date RSVP polls with dates (max 7 days) 🌟 Set a (timed) status
+🌟 Create (timed) date RSVP polls with dates (max 7 days).

+🌟 Set a (timed) status.

-🌟 All statuses can be posted in an overview, channel can be configured
+🌟 All statuses can be posted in an overview, channel can be configured.

 ## 🔗 Links

 [Website link](https://kenjibailly.github.com/galaxy-cowboy-discord-bot/)

 [Invite link](https://discord.com/api/oauth2/authorize?client_id=723576740697473084&permissions=1812986945&scope=bot)

 [Support server](https://discord.gg/nhBtPCG)